MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-cancel.md

 ## <a name="closing-your-free-trial-of-prod_short"></a>Closing your free trial of [!INCLUDE[prod_short](includes/prod_short.md)]

 If you signed up for the free trial and do not want to continue with [!INCLUDE[prod_short](includes/prod_short.md)], you can close your account at any time.
 We recommend that you export any data before you close your account.
+You can read about how to export data to Excel in the [Exporting Data to Other Finance Systems](about-export-data.md#exporting-data-to-other-finance-systems).
+If you would rather export all data to an Azure storage container, your Microsoft 365 administrator can do that in the admin centre.
+For more information, see [Exporting Databases in the Admin Centre](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-database-export).

 You must ask your Microsoft 365 administrator to remove the trial subscription from your company's account in the [Microsoft 365 admin centre](https://admin.microsoft.com/).